php-fig/fig-standards/bylaws/004-psr-workflow.md

 > Individual members of the PHP-FIG should not be permitted to prevent a PSR from being published.

-During Review, changes in both the proposal and the meta document are limited to wording, typos, clarification etc. The sponsors should use their own judgement to control the scope of these changes, and must block anything that is felt to be a fundamental change.
-The sponsors must make changes that the majority of the PHP-FIG members agree on, even if they personally disagree.
+During Review, changes in both the proposal and the meta document are limited to wording, typos, clarification etc. The Sponsors should use their own judgement to control the scope of these changes, and must block anything that is felt to be a fundamental change.
+The Sponsors must make changes that the majority of the PHP-FIG members agree on, even if they personally disagree.

 > Sponsors must not block the development of the proposal.

 In this stage, major additions to the meta document are strictly prohibited.
-If alternative approaches are discovered that are not yet listed in the meta document, the coordinator must abort the Review by publishing a thread titled "[CANCEL REVIEW] PSR-N: Title of the proposal" on the Mailing List, unless the acceptance vote has started already.
-However, the sponsors may choose to abort the vote and the Review even after that, if they agree that this is necessary.
+If alternative approaches are discovered that are not yet listed in the meta document, the Coordinator must abort the Review by publishing a thread titled "[CANCEL REVIEW] PSR-N: Title of the proposal" on the Mailing List, unless the acceptance vote has started already.
+However, the Sponsors may choose to abort the vote (by publishing a thread on the mailing list) and the Review even after that, if they agree that this is necessary.
 The purpose of this rule is to give PHP-FIG members the chance to consider *all* known alternatives during the Review stage.

 Unless a proposal is moved to Draft stage again, it must remain in Review stage for a minimum of two weeks before an acceptance vote is called.
 This gives every PHP-FIG Member sufficient time to get familiar with and influence a proposal before the final vote is called.

-When the Editor(s) and sponsors agree that the proposal is ready to become a PSR, an acceptance vote is called.
+When the Editor(s) and Sponsors agree that the proposal is ready to become a PSR, an acceptance vote is called.
+The Coordinator must publish a thread on the Mailing List with the subject "[VOTE][Accept] PSR-N:
-The coordinator must publish a thread on the Mailing List with the subject "[VOTE][Accept] PSR-N: Title of the proposal" to announce the vote.
+Title of the proposal" to announce the vote.
 The vote must adhere to [the voting protocol][voting].

 ### 2.4 Accepted

 If the acceptance vote passes, then the proposal officially becomes an accepted PSR.
-The proposal itself is moved from `/proposed` to `/accepted` by a PHP-FIG member with GitHub access and prefixed with its PSR number, such as "PSR-4-autoloader.md".
-Comments must be removed from this document, but a copy of the commented proposal must be kept in `/accepted/meta`, bearing the suffix "-commented" (e.g. "PSR-4-autoloader-commented.md").
+The proposal itself is moved from `/proposed` to `/accepted` by a PHP-FIG member with GitHub access and prefixed with its PSR number, such as "PSR-3-logger-interface.md".
+Comments must be removed from this document, but a copy of the commented proposal must be kept in `/accepted/meta`, bearing the suffix "-commented" (e.g.
+"PSR-3-logger-interface-commented.md").
 The commented version can be used to interpret the rules of the PSR in case of doubt.

 > Reason for having both a commented PSR and a meta document:
 >